YadavAashutosh/interviewiq-backend/README.md

 ## This repo: Backend

-FastAPI service combining classic NLP with an LLM to power the three AI-driven modules above.
+FastAPI service combining classic NLP with an LLM to power the AI-driven modules above.

 ### Tech Stack